-It a misdemeanor (jail-not more 12 mos; fine-not more than \$1,000) to operate a vehicle without a license after the 5 yr revocation has passed. §§17-10-3(a) & 40-5-58(c)

-Possible §45-16-27 and Ops.
+Laws Requiring BAC Chemical Tests on Persons Killed in Traffic Accidents: State Has Such a Law (Yes/No): BAC Chemical Test Is Given to the the Following Persons: Driver: Vehicle Passengers: Pedestrian: Laws Establishing the Minimum Ages Concerning Alcoholic Beverages: Minimum Age (Years) Sale/Purchase: Minimum Age (Years) Possession: Minimum Age (Years) Consumption:

+Dram Shop Laws and Related Legal Actions: State Has a Dram Shop Law (Yes/No): "Dram Shop Law" Concept Has Been Adopted Via a Change to the Common Law Rule by Action of the Highest Court of Record in the State (Case Citation): Dram Shop Actions-Social Hosts: Other: Criminal Action Against Owner or Employees of Establishments that Serve Alcoholic Beverages to Intoxicated Patrons: Type of Criminal Action: Term of Imprisonment: Fine (\$ Range): Possible §45-16-27 and Ops.
 Att.
-Gen. U79-10 & U80-56

-Indrect chemical test via coroner.

-Possible Possible

-21 (Year Eff: 1986) §3-3-23(a)(1) & (2)

-21 §3-3-23(a)(2) & (b) Exceptions: Medical purposes, religious ceremonies, and home use with parental consent.

-Yes Limited §51-1-40(b) See the Special Note below.

-Yes §51-1-40(b) See the Special Note below.

-Misd §§3-1-2(2), 3-3-9, 3-3-22 & 17-10-3

-Also, under §51-1-18, a parent has a right to bring an action against any person who sells or furnishes alcoholic beverages to that parent's underage child without the parent's permission.

-&lt;sup>2The following case law, it appears, has been abrogated, at least in part, by the dram shop law (§51-1-40(b)): Surrer v.
-Hurchings, 327 S.E.2d 7)6 (1985); Bishop v.
-Fair Lanes Bowling, Inc., 633 F.Supp.
-1195 (1985); and, Tibbs v.
+Gen. U79-10 & U80-56 Indrect chemical test via coroner.
+Possible Possible Possible 21 (Year Eff: 1986) §3-3-23(a)(1) & (2) 21 §3-3-23(a)(2) & (b) Exceptions: Medical purposes, religious ceremonies, and home use with parental consent.
+None Yes Limited §51-1-40(b)142 See the Special Note below.
+No3 Yes3 Limited §51-1-40(b) See the Special Note below.
+None Misd §§3-1-2(2), 3-3-9, 3-3-22 & 17-10-3 Not more than 12 mos Not more than \$1,000 'Also, under §51-1-18, a parent has a right to bring an action against any person who sells or furnishes alcoholic beverages to that parent's underage child without the parent's permission.
+2Sec.
+51-1-40 has been held not to violate the due process clause of the U.S. Constitution.
+Riley v.
+H & H Operations, Inc., 436 S.E.2d 659 (Ga.
+1993) 5The following case law, it appears, has been abrogated, at least in part, by the dram shop law (§51-1-40(b)): Sutter v.
+Hutchings, 327 S.E.2d 716 (Ga.
+1985); Bishop v.
+Fair Lanes Bowling, Inc., 623 F.Supp.
+1195 (D.C.
+Ga.
+1985) (reversed and remanded on other grounds, 803 F.2d 1548 (11th Cir.
+1986)); and, Tibbs v.
 Studebaker's of Savannah, 362 S.E.2d 377 (Ga.App.
 1987).
 Special Note: Action is limited to the selling, furnishing or serving of alcoholic beverages either (1) to persons under the legal drinking age (in a willful, knowing and unlawful manner) or (2) to persons who are "in a state of noticeable intoxication" and only for injuries and damages resulting from the operation of a motor vehicle "when the sale, furnishing, or serving is the proximate cause of such injury or damage."

-Administrative Actions Against Owners of

-Establishments that Serve Alcoholic

-Beverages to Intoxicated Patrons:

-License to Serve Alcoholic Beverages

-Withdrawn (Yes/No):

-Length of Term of License Withdrawal:
+Perryman v.
+Lufran, Inc., 434 S.E.2d 112 (Ga.App.
+1993) Other State Laws Related To Alcohol Use: (continued) Administrative Actions Against Owners of Establishments that Serve Alcoholic Beverages to Intoxicated Patrons: License to Serve Alcoholic Beverages Withdrawn (Yes/No): Length of Term of License Withdrawal: Criminal Actions Against Owners or Employees of Establishments that Serve Alcoholic Beverages or the Wrong Type of Alcoholic Beverage to Those Persons Under the Minimum Legal Drinking Age: Type of Criminal Action: Term of Imprisonment: Fine (\$ Range):

+Administrative Actions Against Owners of Establishments That Serve Alcoholic Beverages to Those Persons Under the Minimum Legal Drinking Age: License to Serve Alcoholic Beverages Withdrawn (Yes/No): Length of Term License Withdrawal: Anti-Happy Hour Laws/Regulations: